gbenroscience/layit/README.md

 #### cx_align and cy_align

-Allows a layout's center to be constrained horizontally or vertically to another layout's center.<br>
+Allows a view's center to be constrained horizontally or vertically to another view's center.<br>
 The values accepted are either, `parent` or `view_id`; where `view_id` is the id of the view we are constraining this view with respect to.